wmbusmeters/wmbusmeters/README.md

     --shell=<cmdline> invokes cmdline with env variables containing the latest reading --shellenvs list the env variables available for the meter --useconfig=<dir> load config files from dir/etc
-    --verbose for more information
+    --usestderr write debug/verbose and logging output to stderr --verbose for more information

 As <device> you can use: